 "A peaceful life makes a beautiful life." - Alice Giraud

-Alice is an Educator, Performance Coach, Speaker, and Author.
-She loves brokering peace, purpose & productivity to help leading ladies awaken their gifts to influence their world.
+Alice is an Educator, Coach, Speaker and Author.
+She loves teaching on creating peaceful lives through purpose & productivity to help women awaken their gifts to influence their world.